fukunagatsu/RIblast/README.md

 0,qrna,target_rna1,-7.41945,(4-11:30-23)
 1,qrna,target_rna2,-9.73221,(72-83:185-170)

-If you need the information of interacted base pair, you designate the output format style as detailed output style.
+If you need the information of interacted base pair, please designate the output format style as detailed output style.

 ##License
 This software is released under the MIT License, see LICENSE.txt.